With Elections Lined Up, What We Can Expect In This Year's Budget

 The official added: "The budget is likely to offer incentives to the farm sector and small businesses."

-Small businesses form the core support base of the BJP and they are hurting over the implementation of the GST, with its cumbersome compliance procedures, and the demonetisation policy that sucked cash out of the system.
+Small businesses form the core support base of the BJP and many have complained that they are hurting over the implementation of the GST, with its cumbersome compliance procedures, and the demonetisation policy that sucked cash out of the system.

 Mr Jaitley is also expected to stay the course on a massive plan to build highways, modernise the railways and end infrastructure bottlenecks that have long hobbled Asia's third largest economy.